An Ancient Stacked Pancake Solution to Mean Curvature Flow: Introduction

-Informally, the strict local maxima mentioned above correspond to ``tips'' of the pancakes and the strict local minimum corresponds to a ``neck'' joining them.
-To be more precise, the construction will be reflection symmetric across the hyperplane perpendicular to the rotation axis which passes through the local minimum.
-Throughout the article we use these symmetries, particularly the rotational symmetry, quite strongly.
-Ideally, one can construct similar ancient flows with minimal (or no) symmetry, say in the spirit of Traizet \cite{traizet} for minimal surfaces --- for instance, perhaps by generalizing our construction one may stack ancient polygons \cite{blt_poly}.
-It will also be clear from the construction that by similar methods one can construct an ``ancient pancake''.
-That is, a convex, rotationally symmetric ancient solution which lies in a slab.
+Informally, the local maxima mentioned above correspond to ``tips'' of the pancakes and the local minimum corresponds to a ``neck'' joining them.
+The construction will be reflection symmetric across the hyperplane perpendicular to the rotation axis which passes through the local minimum; throughout the article we use these symmetries, particularly the rotational symmetry, quite strongly.
+Ideally, one can construct similar ancient flows with minimal (or no) symmetry, say in the spirit of Traizet \cite{traizet} for minimal surfaces --- for instance, perhaps one may stack ancient polygons \cite{blt_poly}.

 The inspiration for this construction comes from the observation that, for $n \geq 3$, the minimal catenoid lies in a slab and is asymptotic to the sides of said slab.
 Moreover, the ancient pancakes are also asymptotic to the sides of the smallest slab they lie in as $t \to -\infty$.
-It therefore seems reasonable that in suitable dimensions ancient pancake flows can be constructed by first joining them together using catenoids to create approximate ancient solutions, and then applying a Newton method type argument similar to the gluing procedure for minimal surfaces.
+It therefore seems reasonable that in suitable dimensions ancient pancake stackings can be constructed by first joining them together using catenoids to create approximate ancient solutions, and then applying a Newton method type argument similar to the gluing procedure for minimal surfaces.

-Such a strategy has more or less been successfully carried out in the parabolic setting in previous works (consider, for instance, \cite{BreKap}).
-However, here we proceed by using a continuity argument, close in spirit to the rigorous construction of Hamilton's degenerate dumbbell in \cite{aag}.
-This method gives less explicit information about the solution constructed.
-For instance, it is not clear that the backwards limit of our ancient solution is, outside some large parabolic neighborhood $U \times (-T, 0]$, a disjoint union of two parallel ancient pancakes.
-On the other hand, our construction is quicker and less technical.
+Such a strategy has been successfully carried out in the parabolic setting in previous works; consider, for instance, \cite{BreKap}.
+However, here we proceed by using a continuity argument, closer in spirit to the rigorous construction of Hamilton's degenerate dumbbell in \cite{aag} or the more recent construction of genus 1 self shrinkers in \cite{Chu2023GenusoneSI}.
+This method gives less explicit information about the solution constructed, though.
+For instance, it is not clear that the backwards limit of our ancient solution is, outside some large parabolic neighborhood $U \times (-T, 0]$, very close to a disjoint union of two parallel ancient pancakes.
+On the other hand, our approach is quicker and less technical than many gluing constructions.